ravendevteam/alternet/README.md

 Sig is Ed25519 over SHA-256("BN-L5" || alias || node || seq || ts).

 **Finality and monotonicity (Normative).**
-- Two‑of‑three signer finality is REQUIRED per alias for a record to be accepted.
+- Two-of-three signer finality is REQUIRED per alias for a record to be accepted.
-- Nodes MUST reject any record where the per‑alias `seq` is not strictly increasing.
+- Nodes MUST reject any record where the per-alias `seq` is not strictly increasing.

 **Bootstrap and trust anchors.**
 - Software MUST ship with at least three bootstrap signer public keys (Ed25519) from independent operators.
 These keys are the initial trust anchors.